Taxation of international executives

 A short-term assignee may avoid becoming resident in the Isle of Man, depending upon the duration of their assignment.

-If the assignee is treated as resident in the Isle of Man, he/she will be taxable on his/her worldwide income.
-If non-resident, however, he/she will be taxed on Manx-source income only.
+If the assignee is treated as resident in the Isle of Man, they will be taxable on their worldwide income.
+If non-resident, however, they will be taxed on Manx-source income only.

 Are there any additional considerations that should be considered before initiating a short-term assignment in the Isle of Man?